therajkuwar/Internship-Placement-Portal-KKWIEER/README.md

-# Internship & Placement Portal KKWIEER
+# OpportuNet: An Internship & Placement Portal for KKWIEER
 DBMS Project